jmbuhr/otter.nvim/README.md

     -- if set to true, the filetype of the otterbuffers will be set.
-    -- otherwise only the autocommand of lspconfig that attaches -- the language server will be executed without setting the filetype set_filetype = true,
+    -- otherwise only the autocommand of lspconfig that attaches -- the language server will be executed without setting the filetype
+    --- this setting is deprecated and will default to true in the future set_filetype = true,
     -- write <path>.otter.<embedded language extension> files
     -- to disk on save of main buffer.